emmyemi/esorp-profiles/README.md

 ### About

-This is a place for members of ESO-RP to have ~~almost~~ complete freedom to represent their characters, guilds, etc., without the limitations of BBCode.
+This is an experiment; a place for members of ESO-RP to have (almost) complete freedom to represent their characters, guilds, etc., without the limitations of BBCode.
 And yes, it&rsquo;s free.

 There are two ways to get your own space: